JLuc/scribus-project-manager/README.md

         images/fig2-17.jpg
 ```

-## NEW : update and harmonise styles, colors or masterpages
+## Sync : update and harmonise styles, colors or masterpages

 ### for the whole book